-ISLAMABAD: Forced conversions, land settlement, non-availability of school education curriculum as per their religious beliefs and deprivation from many other basic human rights are the most overwhelming problems of the Kalash community, revealed a report released here.
+ISLAMABAD: Forced conversions, land settlement, unavailability of school education curriculum as per their religious beliefs and deprivation from many other basic human rights are the most overwhelming problems of the Kalash community, says a report.

 “They tacitly admitted that the overall socioeconomic and political conditions of the area are influencing the decisions of some Kalash people to abandon their religion and culture,” the report said.

 The literacy rate of Chitral, according to the report, is 73 percent for males and 44 percent for females.
 However, Kalash elders, according to the report, expressed concerns particularly over lack of the required education infrastructure in the valleys.
 Kalash children cannot pursue college education in Chitral city due to poverty and for the majority of Kalash people it is not possible to meet the expenses of hostel accommodation.

 Kalash elders demanded exclusive quota separate from other minorities for admissions in colleges and universities and that some rooms must be reserved in the hostel of Chitral Degree College for their community.

 The report said that the Kalash children were not being taught the syllabus as per their religion and culture that was a clear violation of Article 30 of the United Nations Convention on Rights of the Child (UNCRC) which protects the right of minority or indigenous children to learn about and practice their own culture, language and religion.

 Land settlement was another serious issue facing the Kalash community.
 The grand public gathering for resolving local disputes over land demarcations has not been held and the officials of the land revenue department have not held any meetings with the locals regarding their historical claims on their ancestral lands.